-Example: Owen was in the mood for a cheeseburger, so he hopped into his car and went to the nearest fast food place.
-He paid for one and then went home.
-He reached into the bag, unwrapped the burger, and took a bite.
-Right off the bat, Owen knew something was wrong.
-It didn’t taste right!
+Example: Nathan was in the mood for a cheeseburger, so he hopped into his car and bought some fast food.
+After unwrapping the burger, he took a bite and right off the bat he knew that something was wrong; it didn’t taste right.
 Taking a closer look, he saw that the cheese was missing!
 (In other words, he immediately noticed that something was off about the cheeseburger’s taste.

-From what I’ve found, this idiom goes back to at least the 1880s.
-I’m unable to find it in writing before then, but of course, it’s possible older citations exist and I missed them.
-Anyways, during the 1880s, this expression was used in newspapers both in relation to baseball, but also in the figurative sense of ‘doing something fast.’
-An example of the former is found in the Albion New Era newspaper, 1883, where it says:
+As for how old this idiom is, it goes back to at least the 1880s.
+I’m unable to find it print from before then, so maybe it originated around that time.
+Anyways, during the 1880s, this expression appears in newspapers and it is used in relation to baseball, but also outside of that context.
+For example, in the Albion New Era newspaper, 1883, it reads:

 “A person unused to it would net catch one ‘fly’ out of fifty, and as for stopping and holding a hot liner right off the bat, he might as well attempt to gather in a solid shot fired point blank from a Parrot gun.”

 The quote above is talking about baseball.
-This next quote, however, is an example of the saying being used with its figurative meaning.
+This next example is the saying used outside the context of baseball.
 This example comes five years later in the Biddeford Journal, 1888:

 “Let me hear that kid use slang again, and I’ll give it to him right off the bat.
 I’ll wipe up the floor with him.”

-- Bill returned home from work.
-As he entered the door of his home, right off the bat he smelled some delicious stir fry cooking.
+- Bill returned home from work and as he walked through the door, right off the bat he smelled some delicious stir fry cooking in the kitchen.

 - When he went to trim the plants in his back yard, right out of the gate he saw a dozen bees flying around; this task would not be easy for him.